 The Christmas Choir have enjoyed their first performance of the year, singing a range of traditional and modern Christmas carols.
 They sang at the Congregational Chapel for the Belper District 50+ Forum and, as in previous years, the audience really enjoyed their singing and the actions for Rudolf the Red-Nosed Reindeer!
 We have already been invited back again next year.

 We are incredibly proud of all those who sang today and represented Long Row with such enthusiasm, and we look forward to more singing in the run-up to Christmas.

 South East Derbyshire Music Centre provides a wonderful opportunity for young people in Amber Valley and Erewash to make music!
 On Saturday mornings, the Centre is busy with musical activities such as wind bands, orchestras and choirs.
 There is something for every ability level, and allows for wonderful music making opportunities and regular concerts.
 Several children who learn instruments at Long Row already attend SEDMC and really enjoy their weekly music sessions there.

-Please visit their website to find out more: http://sedmc.co.uk/
+Please see the flyer below or visit their website to find out more: http://sedmc.co.uk/

 Please see the flyer above about Beat Roots, a wonderful musical opportunity for children age 4 to 9 to get started on their musical journey through movement, singing and games.